Medical telescribes can remotely take notes and help complete EHR charts for you. But are human telescribes really the best solution in 2024?

 Can an AI scribe really replace a medical telescribe?

-Some AI scribes can handle basic documentation and charting tasks, and the best of the bunch can handle even more complex tasks that only humans could do a year or two ago.
+AI scribes understand medical terminology because they’ve been trained on incredibly large datasets and continue to learn over time.
+Some AI scribes can handle basic documentation and charting tasks, and the best of the bunch can handle even more complex tasks — that only humans could do a year or two ago.

 Telescribes also build relationships and familiarity with providers over time, learning individual styles, preferences, and workflows.

-But, for high-volume, routine documentation, AI scribes can already exceed human telescribes in both cost-cutting and quality.
+But, for high-volume, routine documentation, AI scribes can already beat human telescribes in both cost-cutting and quality.

-But in complex cases, especially those involving sensitive patient issues, human insight and empathy remain a tremendous, intangible asset.
+But in complex cases, especially those involving sensitive patient issues, human insight and empathy are a huge asset — and an intangible one, at that.

 Best practices for using an AI scribe